 Figure 4.3.7-1 depicts a procedure to fetch from the NFVO a whole VNF Package based on the VNFD identifier that has been assigned by the VNF Provider.

-NOTE 1: In cases where NM already knows the value of onboardedVnfPkgInfoId for the VNF Package it wishes to fetch, it may skip the steps 1 and 2 below (execution of procedure begins at step 3).
+NOTE 1: In cases where NM already knows the value of VnfPkgInfoId for the VNF Package it wishes to fetch, it may skip the steps 1 and 2 below (execution of procedure begins at step 3).

-1. NM sends QueryOnboardedVnfPkgInfoRequest to NFVO with filter parameter set to VNFD identifier that has been assigned by the VNF Provider and attributeSelector set to OnboardedVnfPkgId (see clause 7.7.6 [5]).
+1. NM sends QueryVnfPkgInfoRequest to NFVO with filter parameter set to VNFD identifier that has been assigned by the VNF Provider and attributeSelector set to VnfPkgInfoId (see clause 7.7.6 [5]).

-2. NFVO sends QueryOnboardedVnfPkgInfoResponse to NM with parameter queryResult providing the OnboardedVnfPkgId identifier allocated by NFVO to the corresponding VNF package (see clause 7.7.6.4 [5]).
+2. NFVO sends QueryVnfPkgInfoResponse to NM with parameter queryResult providing the VnfPkgInfoId identifier allocated by NFVO to the corresponding VNF package (see clause 7.7.6.4 [5]).

-3. NM sends FetchOnboardedVnfPackageRequest to NFVO with onboardedVnfPkgInfoId parameter identifying the VNF Package to fetch (see clause 7.7.10 [5]).
+3. NM sends FetchVnfPackageRequest to NFVO with VnfPkgInfoId parameter identifying the VNF Package to fetch (see clause 7.7.10 [5]).

-4. NFVO sends FetchOnboardedVnfPackageResponse to NM with the vnfPackage requested (see clause 7.7.10.4 [5]).
+4. NFVO sends FetchVnfPackageResponse to NM with the vnfPackage requested (see clause 7.7.10.4 [5]).